Armin van Buuren: 2015–2018: Embrace

-2019–present: Balance
+2019–2022: Balance

-On 6 October 2019, he performed at Republic Square, Yerevan, Armenia as an opening act for the World Congress on Information Technology (WCIT).
+On 6 October 2019, van Buuren performed at Republic Square, Yerevan, Armenia as an opening act for the World Congress on Information Technology (WCIT).

-On 25 October 2019, Armin released his seventh studio album, Balance.
+On 25 October 2019, he released his seventh studio album, Balance.

-In January 2021, Armin celebrated the 1000th episode of A State of Trance with a 7-day long livestream, where he, co-host Ruben de Ronde and monthly show resident Ferry Corsten presented a list of the top 1000 songs played during A State of Trance radio shows, as voted on by listeners of the show.
+In January 2021, van Buuren celebrated the 1000th episode of A State of Trance with a 7-day long livestream, where he, co-host Ruben de Ronde and monthly show resident Ferry Corsten presented a list of the top 1000 songs played during A State of Trance radio shows, as voted on by listeners of the show.
 The livestream ran from January 14 to January 21, and the top song was Shivers, from Armin's 2005 album.
 As has been done for previous radio show milestones, a major ASOT1000 festival was planned in Utrecht, but due to the COVID-19 pandemic, it has since been repeatedly delayed.
-The festival is currently set to happen on March 4-5, 2023, by which point the weekly radio show will have already surpassed 1100 episodes.
+The festival was held on March 4-5, 2023, by which point the weekly radio show have already surpassed 1100 episodes.

+2023–2025: Feel Again and Breathe

+On 31 March 2023, van Buuren released his eighth studio album, Feel Again.

+On 28 June 2023, he released the original film concert and documentary This Is Me: Feel Again.